google/uv-metrics/tutorials/mlflow/README.md

 # MLFlowReporter Tutorial

-This diectory contains a very simple demo of using UV's MLFLowReporter to log metrics to an [MLFLow](https://mlflow.org) backend.
+This directory contains a very simple demo of using UV's MLFLowReporter to log metrics to an [MLFLow](https://mlflow.org) backend.

 To run this tutorial: